March 2026

 The Sequoia essay is written for founders and VCs.
 It's about market size and opportunity.
 What it doesn't explore -because that's not its audience -is what this means for the profession itself.

-It means accountants stop being data processors and become reviewers and advisors.
+It means accountants evolve from data processors into reviewers and advisors.
 The human judgement layer.
 The best accountants won't serve fifty clients and spend most of their time on data entry.
-They'll serve five hundred clients and spend their time on the decisions that actually matter -tax planning, business advice, spotting the risks before they become problems.
+They'll serve five hundred clients and spend their time on the decisions that actually matter - tax planning, business advice, spotting the risks before they become problems.

 Twenty-eight million Europeans